wjakew/typodesktop/README.md

-# Typo Desktop
+# Typo

-A lightweight desktop Markdown editor built with Electron.
-This application allows you to manage and edit Markdown files in a selected directory with a clean and intuitive interface.
+typo is a lightweight, local-first application designed to help you build and manage a personalized knowledge base.
+With full integration of Ollama—which you can host locally—it ensures your data remains entirely private and secure.

+Typo provides a clean, intuitive interface for browsing, editing, and organizing Markdown files within a chosen directory.
+Whether you’re documenting projects, taking notes, or curating research, Typo offers a seamless experience tailored for productivity and privacy.

 ## Features